The Centurian: Riccardo Cassin

-The legendary and beloved Italian alpinist Ricardo Cassin, known fondly to climbers as Il Padrino, died on August 6 at his home in Piani Resinelli, Italy.
+The legendary and beloved Italian alpinist Riccardo Cassin, known fondly to climbers as Il Padrino, died on August 6 at his home in Piani Resinelli, Italy.

-The legendary and beloved Italian alpinist Ricardo Cassin, known fondly to climbers as “Il Padrino,” died on August 6 at his home in Piani Resinelli, a town north of Milan.
+The legendary and beloved Italian alpinist Riccardo Cassin, known fondly to climbers as “Il Padrino,” died on August 6 at his home in Piani Resinelli, a town north of Milan.
 He was 100.

 Cassin will be remembered as one of the first to give himself wholly to his passion for the mountains, to see an unreachable summit and decide it must be overcome.
 As much as any other climber, Cassin created what we know today as the climbing life.